 Scleral lenses are specially-designed contact lenses, which are used to manage various eye diseases and visual conditions.
 These lenses hold artificial tears in a small area of the lens, like a tiny pool.
 The cornea coated with artificial tears remains moisturized for longer stretches of time than basic contact lenses.

 Scleral lenses have a larger diameter than traditional lenses.
 This allows them to easily sit over a larger area of the eye without touching the cornea, ultimately increasing the patient’s comfort level.
 This can be especially helpful for patients who have had a corneal transplant since the cornea takes time to heal – up to one year – and is particularly sensitive during recovery time.

 Because each patient’s vision, prescription needs, and corneal shape are different, scleral lenses are tailor-made for your specific case.
 Our scleral lens patients enjoy improved visual clarity and sharper focus.

 Benefits Of Wearing Scleral Lenses

-Scleral lenses from The Strong Vision Center's Scleral Lens Center Scleral Lens and Keratoconus Center have many advantages over traditional lenses.
+Scleral lenses from Strong Vision Center's Scleral Lens Center have many advantages over traditional lenses.
 Our patients enjoy wearing them for their: